 It is widely acknowledged that 1930 was a greater season for offense than even the homer-happy years of the past decade.
 Six of the eight National League teams had team batting averages over .300, Bill Terry of the Giants became the league’s last .400 hitter, and Hack Wilson of the Cubs set the major-league record of 191 RBI.
 Those last two accomplishments took care of Chuck Klein’s chances to win the Triple Crown, even though his numbers in the three categories would have been sufficient to win the Triple Crown in 57 seasons of the twentieth century.

 A quick tally of Klein’s statistics from 1930 shows how impressively they rank in the big picture.
 His 445 total bases are the fourth-highest total ever.
 He had 250 hits, a figure topped only four times (one of those was Terry in 1930, keeping Klein from leading the league).
 He drove in 170 runs, second in National League history and tied for eighth all-time.
 He set two NL records, scoring 158 runs and smacking 107 extra-base hits (both totals exceeded only by Babe Ruth and Lou Gehrig).
 His 59 doubles tied for seventh all-time and third in the NL.
-He batted .386, #35 in the rankings, and his .687 slugging percentage cracks the top 50.
+He batted .386, and his .687 slugging percentage cracks the top 50.
 His home run total was a relatively modest 40, second in the league behind Wilson’s 56 (the only year from 1929-1933 when he didn’t lead the league).
 Add all this up, and it’s clearly one of the best offensive seasons ever.

 The 1930 National League batting race was one of the most torrid on record.
 Klein’s Philadelphia teammate, Lefty O’Doul, got off to the hottest start in defense of the batting crown he had won in 1929 with a .398 average and 254 hits.
 Twenty games into the season, O’Doul was batting .500, with nine other regulars over .400.
 Through 100 at-bats, Klein had a modest .360 mark, but he got hot in mid-May, reeling off a 26-game hitting streak during which he hit .486 (53-for-109) and raised his average to .426 before cooling off a bit.